oripress/oripress.github.io/_pages/about.md

 I'm interested in unsupervised, elegant models that can represent the world in a meaningful way.
 In addition, I try to take existing models and make them work using less parameters, data, and supervision.

-Previously, I completed my BSc degree at Tel Aviv University and briefly worked as a software developer.
+Previously, I completed my BSc at Tel Aviv University and briefly worked as a software developer.

 ### Papers ([Google Scholar](https://scholar.google.com/citations?user=vDNPTAkAAAAJ&hl=en))